Responsive web design

 Posted under » CSS on 25 Sep 2020

-Bootstrap tries to achieve responsive web design but Bootstrap is not the only way to achieve this and I am not a fan because of the bloat.
+Modern CSS frameworks like Bootstrap tries to achieve responsive web design.
+I am not a fan because of the bloat.
 Let us explore the meaning and principles behind 'responsive web design'.

 In order for a web design to be considered “responsive,” it needs to have three key features.
 Web designer/developer Ethan Marcotte — the author who conceptualized responsive web design — describes these features as: